excubo-ag/Blazor.Diagrams/README.md

 The API should feel like you're using Blazor, not a javascript library.

-- Minimal js, minimal css
+- Minimal js, minimal css, lazy-loaded only when you use the component

 The non-C# part of the code of the library should be as tiny as possible.
 We set ourselves a maximum amount of 10kB for combined js+css.
-The current payload is 292 bytes (minified).
+The current payload is less than 1kB, and only gets loaded dynamically when the component is actually used.

 ## How to design a custom node